nchlswhttkr/website/content/site.md

 These are all the main parts that I can think of off the top of my head.
 If you've got questions, feel free to [contact me](/#contact)!

+## Acknowledgements

+All content on this website is my own unless otherwise credited.

+With that said, there's a number of tools and services this website depends on.
+You can read more about them below.

+-   [Hugo](https://gohugo.io/) lets me quickly build and preview my website.
+-   [Buildkite](https://buildkite.com/) helps me automate deployments and other assorted jobs.
+-   [Cloudflare](https://cloudflare.com/) handles traffic and my caching needs.

+There's several also other libraries and resources that this site uses.

+-   Lazy loaded video is made possible with [Lozad](https://github.com/ApoorvSaxena/lozad.js).
+-   Footer icons are provided by [Feather](https://feathericons.com/).
+-   The site favicon uses an icon from [Font Awesome](https://fontawesome.com/license/free/).
+-   Background pattern comes from [Hero Patterns](https://www.heropatterns.com/).

 ## Writing and publishing content

 Almost all content and code sits in a [single Github repo](https://github.com/nchlswhttkr/website/).

 I use the static site generator [Hugo](https://gohugo.io/) (with my own theme) to build my website.
 It's fast, meets my needs for templating/content management, and handles extra features like RSS feeds out of the box.

 I like being able to write my posts locally in markdown.
-Being plain text makes it easy to write and edit, and if I ever need something more complex I can drop in custom HTML with shortcode snippets using Hugo.
+It's easy to read and write, and whenever I need something more complex I can easily drop in custom HTML snippets with Hugo.

 As I write and push changes to Github, [Buildkite](https://buildkite.com/) schedules builds to be run.
 Good thing they have a free tier for community/open source projects!